udeyrishi/EncryptedFileServer/Readme.md

 ```
 1. Client-to-Server: type:Auth-Request;content:<user_name>
-2. If the request message is decrypted by any of the allowed keys, and the corresponding user name matches the one in the server's keys file:
+2. If the request message is decrypted by any of the allowed keys, and the corresponding user name matches the one in the auth request's content:
    Server-to-Client: type:Auth-Response;content:Access-Granted

    Else, this response is returned unencrypted:
    Server-to-Client: type:Auth-Response;content:Access-Denied

 3. Post authentication, all the file requests will be sent like this:
    Client-to-Server: type:File-Request;content:<filename>

 4. To which, the server can respond in any of the following ways:
    Server-to-Client: type:File-Response-Failure;content:File-Not-Found

    Or,
    Server-to-Client: type:File-Response-Success;content:<filename>\n<64bit_filesize_in_bytes><file_bytestream>

 5. To terminate a session safely (optional):
    Client-to-Server: type:Termination-Request;content:No-Content